 "There is no room in this whole world for imperfection.
 What a pity my father didn't live to see me become strong, to see me dispose of the weak and imperfect of the world, whom he detested.
 He would have admired me for what I am going to do."

 - In Wall Street, Gordon Gekko's philosophy is Social Darwinism of the economic kind.
-Several of his quotes are "It's a Zero Sum game´┐Żsomebody wins, somebody loses" or "In my book you either do it right or you get eliminated".
+Several of his quotes are "It's a Zero Sum game, somebody wins, somebody loses" or "In my book you either do it right or you get eliminated".
 His entire "Greed is good" speech is of Social Darwinist nature.
 However, he only applies this trope to companies: weak people don't die, they just don't succeed in business, which is a fairly basic tenet of capitalism.
-Of course, he's more than willing to cheat to win if he can't succeed on pure talent.
+Of course, he's more than willing to cheat to win if he can't succeed on pure talent (although, given his character, he'd probably just attribute that to his intellectual superiority).

 - In First Knight, the villain Malagant is a firm believer in this, and cannot understand his rival King Arthur's philosophy that it is the duty of the strong to help and protect the weak.
 He hypocritically calls Arthur a tyrant for trying to stop him from terrorizing the weak peasants.